 Special importance has been given to cooperation with the Islamic Development Bank (IDB) which is a specialized multilateral financial institution of the OIC.
-The IDB Project and Grant Financing Program, which includes several economic and infrastructure projects in Kazakhstan, was realized for the period 2001-2012...
-With the assistance of experts from the Islamic Development Bank, Kazakhstan adopted a Law on Islamic Finance in February 2009.
+The IDB Project and Grant Financing Program, which includes several economic and infrastructure projects in Kazakhstan, was realized for the period 2001-2012.
+One of them is a purchase of modern scientific equipment for the Institute of Physics and Technologies of Kazakhstan.
+Every year IDB invites all scientific and technical institutions to nominate on the prestigious Prize on Science and Technology.
+Upon assistance of experts from the Islamic Development Bank, Kazakhstan adopted a Law on Islamic Finance in February 2009.
 This document, a pioneer of its kind in the post-Soviet space, has created preliminary conditions for further implementing the Islamic principles at banks and other financial institutions in Kazakhstan.
 The adoption of this law allowed Kazakhstan to introduce a new form of financial and banking services based on Islamic principles, which direct financing on an interest-free basis and based on common moral and ethics.